Wednesday June 12 - Arrival

 We conclude this day in Glastonbury with our own private time at the Chalice Well (6pm) for meditation and ceremony when we visit the beautiful and tranquil gardens.
 Considered by many to be the holiest well in England, it is one of the true healing places in Britain.
 Many believe the Holy Grail is buried there within the wellhead.
 The Michael and Mary ley lines cross within the Well grounds and we will each stand at their convergence during our ceremony.

-Chicchan and Raym will lead us in a heart opening ceremony in which we will drink these most potent of waters, both the white and red, focussing on the energies of the Divine Feminine, unconditional love and the waters of life.
+Raym will lead us in a heart opening ceremony in which we will celebrate these most potent of waters, both the white and red, focussing on the energies of the Divine Feminine, unconditional love and the waters of life.

 In this long day trip we drive down to glorious Cornwall to explore Merlin's cave beneath the castle ruins of Tintagel which is set on an island peninsula amid the rugged Cornish coastline.
 The castle is the legendary birthplace of King Arthur and is dramatically located on top of a promontory by the sea which is accessed by a footbridge (optional).
 At low tide, we will descend the castle cliffs to the beach below, entering Merlin’s Cave, an extraordinary portal to the Otherworld.
 Tintagel High Street has cafes and gift shops to tempt us before we drive on for a wander through the magical fairy woods of St. Nectan’s Glen with its waterfall and kieve (initiation bowl).
 The walk follows the woodland stream via a Celtic chapel and holy well, to arrive at its famous waterfall shrine where, on a previous visit, we encountered and photographed many mysterious orbs.

-Our final midday Solstice ceremony either on top of Silbury Hill or in a Crop Circle will focus on Divine Union, connection to All There Is and Oneness via the cosmic matrix, followed by integration, rest and celebration!
+Our midday Solstice ceremony in a Sacred place will focus on Divine Union, connection to All There Is and Oneness via the cosmic matrix, followed by integration, rest, relaxation and celebration!

-Pack up and return to Heathrow airport by Midday.
+Pack up and depart by 10am, returning to Heathrow airport by 1pm

 This nine day itinerary is flexible, due to the unpredictable nature of crop circle formations, which we will visit as they occur.